homelab-alpha/docs/content/docs/shell-script/script-information/new_docker_compose_file.info.md

   ${container_name}_testing_net:
     attachable: false # If is set to true: then standalone containers should be able to attach to this network.
     internal: false # when set to true, allows you to create an externally isolated network.
-    external: false # If set to true: specifies that this network’s lifecycle is maintained outside of that of the application.
+    external: false # If set to true: specifies that this networks lifecycle is maintained outside of that of the application.
     name: ${container_name}_testing
     driver: bridge # host: Use the hosts networking stack and none: Turn off networking.
     ipam:
       driver: default
       config:
-        - subnet: 172.20.0.0/24   # Subnet in CIDR format that represents a network segment
+        - subnet: 172.19.0.0/24   # Subnet in CIDR format that represents a network segment
-          ip_range: 172.20.0.0/24 # Range of IPs from which to allocate container IPs
+          ip_range: 172.19.0.0/24 # Range of IPs from which to allocate container IPs
-          gateway: 172.20.0.1     # IPv4 or IPv6 gateway for the master subnet
+          gateway: 172.19.0.1     # IPv4 or IPv6 gateway for the master subnet
           # Auxiliary IPv4 or IPv6 addresses used by Network driver, as a mapping from hostname to IP
           # aux_addresses:
-          #   host1: 172.20.0.2
+          #   host1: 172.19.0.2
-          #   host2: 172.20.0.3
+          #   host2: 172.19.0.3
-          #   host3: 172.20.0.4
+          #   host3: 172.19.0.4
     driver_opts:
       com.docker.network.bridge.default_bridge: "false"
       com.docker.network.bridge.enable_icc: "true"